alukach/alukach.github.io/content/posts/tips-for-working-with-a-large-number-of-files-in-s3.md

 ## Querying files by S3 Properties

-Sometimes you may need a subset of the files within S3, based some metadata property of the object (e.g. the key's extension).
+Sometimes you may need a subset of the files within S3, based some metadata property of the object (e.g. storage class, the key's extension).
 While you can use the S3 list-objects API to list files beginning with a particular prefix, you can not filter by suffix.
 To get around this limitation, we can utilize AWS Athena to query over an S3 Inventory report.

 <details>
   <summary>1.
 Create a table</summary>